civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 105.1

-  **(1)** The Minister may, for the purpose of section 106, add to the Domestic Substances List any living organism if the Minister is satisfied that, between January 1, 1987 and September 13, 2001, the living organism
+  **(1)** The Minister may, for the purpose of section 106, add a living organism to the Domestic Substances List if

-    was in Canadian commerce as a product to which the `Food and Drugs Act` applied; or

-    was in Canadian commerce as a living organism that was in or on such a product.

-  **(2)** If the Minister includes a living organism on the Domestic Substances List and subsequently learns that, between January 1, 1987 and September 13, 2001, the requirements set out in paragraph (1)(a) or (b) were not met in respect of the living organism, the Minister shall delete the living organism from the List.
+    the living organism was included on the version of the Revised In Commerce List that was prepared by the Minister of Health after the end, on November 3, 2019, of acceptance of substance nominations to that List and that is referred to in the `Canada Gazette`, Part I, Volume 152, Number 44, as the static list; and

+    no conditions specified under paragraph 109(1)(a) in respect of the living organism are in effect.

-  **(3)** The Minister may, by order, designate any person or class of persons to exercise the powers and perform the duties and functions set out in this section.
+  **(2)** The Minister may, by order, designate any person or class of persons to exercise the power set out in subsection (1).

 ### Section 105.2

-  **(1)** If the Minister is satisfied that a living organism added to the Domestic Substances List under subsection 105(1) or 112(1) is not being manufactured in Canada or imported into Canada — or that a living organism added to the List under subsection 105.1(1) is not in Canadian commerce — the Minister may delete the living organism from the List.
+  **(1)** If the Minister is satisfied that a living organism added to the Domestic Substances List under subsection 105(1), 105.1(1) or 112(1) is not being manufactured in Canada or imported into Canada the Minister may delete the living organism from the List.

   **(2)** Before deleting a living organism from the Domestic Substances List under subsection (1), the Minister shall publish in the `Canada Gazette` and in any other manner that the Minister considers appropriate a notice indicating the Minister's intention to delete it from the List.